valjean-framework/valjean/doc/src/modules/gavroche/stat_tests.rst

 Available statistical tests are:

-  * Student test, to compare two datasets, especially generic score, in :mod:`~.student` module
+  * Student's t-test, to compare two datasets, especially generic score, in :mod:`~.student` module
   * χ² test, for distribution (spectrum or mesh) comparisons, in :mod:`~.chi2` module
   * Bonferroni correction and Holm-Bonferroni, to conclude from multiple hypothesis tests, in :mod:`~.bonferroni` module